20 Funny English Idioms & Sayings

 There are some really funny and wacky idioms in English!
 Idioms can be quite confusing, but they’re fun to learn and also help you sound like a native speaker.
 In this blog post, we’ll talk about some of the popular English idioms.
 Some are funny enough to make you chuckle while some are just downright bizarre!
 Here are 20 of the funniest idioms in the English language.

-Funny English Idioms
+Funny Idioms

-Funny English Idioms
+Funny Idioms

 1) As Cool as a Cucumber